seancorfield/honeysql/doc/getting-started.md

 SQL statements are represented as hash maps, with keys that represent clauses in SQL.
-SQL expressions are generally represented as vectors, where the first element identifies the function or operator and the remaining elements are the arguments or operands.
+SQL expressions are generally represented as sequences, where the first element identifies the function or operator and the remaining elements are the arguments or operands.